fernandozhs/neatnik/doc/parameters.md

 Parameters()
 ```

-Constructs a default `Parameters` instance with essentialy all parameters set to zero.
+Constructs a default `Parameters` instance with essentially all parameters set to zero.
 &nbsp;